DMV.ORG is not affiliated with any government agency

 If you are convicted of driving under the influence, you will be charged an extra $60 for the chemical tests, if any were done at the time of your arrest.

-• Jail sentence of at least two days and up to six months, or 96 hours of community service.
+• Jail sentence of 2 days to 6 months OR 48 to 96 hours of community service.

 • Possible order to attend a substance-abuse treatment program.

-• Jail sentence or home arrest of at least 10 days and up to six months.
+• Jail sentence or home arrest 10 days to 6 months.

 • Possible car registration suspension.

-• Possible order to attend a substance-abuse treatment program or undergo clinical supervision for up to one year.
+• Possible order to attend a substance-abuse treatment program or undergo clinical supervision for up to 1 year.

-• Prison sentence of at least one and up to six years.
+• Prison sentence of at least 1 to 6 years.

 DUI causing death or serious injury (even on a first offense):

-• Prison sentence of at least two and up to 20 years.
+• Prison sentence of 2 to 20 years.

 If you are arrested for a DUI offense, you're in for some time at the police station and some time in court.
 You may wish to have a DUI lawyer by your side while you make the decision whether to plead guilty or not guilty.
 If you decide to fight the charges, you'll have your best chance of succeeding if you appoint a lawyer.